 - Can the few passages in Scripture that are often associated with anti-homosexual views be interpreted in any other manner?
 What are we to make of the lack of teaching regarding homosexual relationships in the teaching of Christ found in the Gospels?
 Let me stress that I do not believe that these issues alone make or break Perspective I (the general tradition of the Church might be able to provide some added strength to this view), but I do believe that these possibilities might serve to soften the tone of Perspective I.

 - Drawing from what I believe is Christ claiming that marriage will not exist in the Resurrection (the eventual fullness of the kingdom of God) when responding to the Sadducees in Matthew 22, shouldn’t we as Christians place far more emphasis on our identity in the kingdom of God and not with regard to sexual orientation?
 I generally believe that we discover the greatest fullness of who we are as individuals as we relate to God and to the community of the kingdom of God.
-Is this the process in which one finds his or her identity?
+Is this the process in which one finds their identity?

 I have many thoughts on these issues, but I’ll cease my questions and open up the discussion.
 What I hope and pray for in this conversation is mutual respect and beyond everything else, love and compassion.
 Profound love is what ought to characterise the words, thoughts and actions of a member of the kingdom of God who has been profoundly confronted by the immense grace and love of God as demonstrated in the life, death and Resurrection of Christ and the advent of his holy and inviting Church.